How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 Causes and symptoms of infection

-It is almost impossible to predict on which of the specimens the harmful "lice" will appear, since they also infect decorative leafy crops (croton, dracaena, yucca, cyperus, sheffler, ficus), and flowering plants (hibiscus, orchids, Saintpaulia, gloxinia, azalea ).
-Worms also do not disdain cacti, which, as a result of infection, fade, deform and refuse to grow.
+It is almost impossible to predict on which specimen the harmful “lice” will appear, since they infect both decorative foliage crops (croton, dracaena, yucca, cyperus, schefflera, ficus) and flowering plants (hibiscus, orchids, saintpaulias, gloxinias, azaleas ).
+Bugs also do not disdain cacti, which as a result of infection fade, become deformed and refuse to grow.

 Prevention measures

-Despite the completely harmless appearance, the mealybug is a very insidious pest, capable of occupying all the plants in the house in a short period of time.
+Despite the completely harmless appearance The mealybug is a very insidious pest that can occupy all the plants in the house in a short period of time.
 To prevent this from happening, you need to be proactive:

-Since heat, dampness and heavy stale air in the room contribute to the rapid reproduction of worms, do not forget to regularly ventilate your indoor flower garden, while protecting the plants from drafts.
+Since the rapid proliferation of scale insects is facilitated by heat, dampness and heavy, stale indoor air, do not forget to regularly ventilate your indoor flower garden, while protecting the plants from drafts.

 Chemical treatment of plants